xbench/xbench-docs/content/user-guide/work-instant-spell-checker.md

 The window that appears shows you all spell-checking issues, grouped by misspelled term.
-Browse through the list, and double-click on those issues to move the misspelled word to the **Real Misspelling** list.
+Browse through the list, and double-click on those issues to move the misspelled word to the **Real Misspellings** list.

 Once you have gone through the whole list, click **OK** to add the segments with misspelling issues to the main QA report.